orientechnologies/orientdb-docs/Extend-Server.md

 ## Register the handler

-Once created register it to the server configuration in **orientdb-server-config.xml** file:
+Once created, register it to the server configuration in **orientdb-server-config.xml** file:

 ```xml
 <orient-server>